-Throughout the 20th and early 21st centuries, with the decipherment of many new epigraphic findings, it soon became apparent, however, that none of the gods presented in those ancient texts matched the definition of the rising and dying gods as was formulated by Frazer.
-As a result, the category of ‘dying and rising gods’ has been extended or reduced occasionally according to textual discoveries and trends.
-Some sought to further extend it for gods who, although do not dead and return to life, their disappearance leads to a cessation of fertility and to climate changes (like the vanishing gods of the Hittite evocation rituals) – elements that had great significance in Frazer’s definition.
-Other scholars have emphasized quite the opposite, that even a god who was said to have died and returned to life, but there is no extant rituals that link his death and resurrection to the seasonal cycle, or to the agricultural cycle (such as Baal in the Ugaritic literature), cannot be considered as a dying and rising god.
+However, throughout the 20th and early 21st century, with the decipherment of many new epigraphic findings, it soon became apparent that none of the gods presented in ancient texts matched the definition of the rising and dying gods as formulated by Frazer.
+As a result, the category of ‘dying and rising gods’ has been, at times, expanded or limited according to textual discoveries and trends.
+Some sought to further enhance it to include gods who do not die and return to life, but whose disappearance leads to a cessation of fertility and to climatic changes (like the vanishing gods of Hittite evocation rituals) – elements that were highly significant in Frazer’s definition.
+Other scholars have emphasized quite the opposite, that even a god who was said to have died and returned to life, despite the fact that there are no extant rituals linking his death and resurrection to the seasonal cycle or agricultural cycle (such as Baal in the Ugaritic literature), cannot be considered to be dying and rising gods at all.
 Still others viewed the dying and rising gods as a forerunner of later traditions regarding human beings that were said to have died and returned to life (such as in the Jewish literature of the Second Temple and later).
-Finally, according to some, any ritual attesting to the death of a given god is sufficient to include him in the category of the dying and rising god – apparently since he must have been resurrected somehow.
-This is true, even if no additional rituals or any other text attesting to the return of the god have been found (such as in ancient Egyptian texts relating to Osiris, and in the Assyrological field before 1960s).
+Finally, according to some, any ritual attesting to the death of a given god is sufficient for including this god in the category of dying and rising gods – since, it appears, this god must have resurrected somehow.
+This holds true, even if no additional rituals or any other text attesting to the return of the god have been found (such as in ancient Egyptian texts relating to Osiris, and in the Assyrological field prior to the 1960s).

 However, since the aim of the current study is to examine how had the concept of gods who died and then returned to life, in the most literal sense of this concept, been developed, there is no reason to rely on the historical definition of Frazer, which was based almost exclusively on Hellenistic and Roman literature.
 Rather, this study simply asks: which of the ancient Near Eastern cultures described its god(s) as died and then returned to life?
 Cultures whose extant texts describe gods that said to have died but not to return to life, or that describe seasonal cycle and agricultural works with no affinity to the death and rising of a divine, cannot be considered as cultures who view their gods as dying and rising ones, although they may have been influenced by this mythologem.